plc-dev/aladin/README.md

 Also the randomly generated tasks provide a discharge on the professors in terms of preparing exams.

 The current state of the app is hosted [here](https://aladin-htw.herokuapp.com/)

+The swagger api documentation can be found [here](https://aladin-htw.herokuapp.com/api-doc/)